red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 }
 ```

 This approach has a downfall: you need to know previously all contract addresses in order to extract slot information from them.
 In a regular deployment process in which all contracts are created by a creation transaction from an EOA, this is very simple.
-However if creation procedure is more comples as ISBE Diamond, this method would not be feasible as it requires to extract trace information a n detect CREATE/CREATE2 opcodes.
+However if creation procedure is more complex as ISBE Diamond, this method would not be feasible as it requires to extract trace information and detect CREATE/CREATE2 opcodes.
 Since this process depends on trace extraction, it makes more sense to use the following proposed procedure.

-### Extract slot information by detecting SSTORAGE opcode
+### Extract slot information by detecting SSTORE opcode

 This case requires reviewing the trace of each transaction performed on the Hardhat network.
 It involves going through each trace in search of SSTORE opcodes.
 At first glance, this method seems simple, but the opcode does not have information on the stack about which contract it belongs to.